TheDataCurator/SMU-MSDS/README.md

 This little slice of paradise is to hold my homework.
 Enjoy your stay!

 Purpose
-This reposity id designed to hold home work for my DDS class and other items as I learn
+This reposity is designed to hold home work for my DDS class and other items

 Topics
 6306 Homework and Assignments